 Ferry Italy to Croatia

 Despite Italy and Croatia being almost connected by a land border in the northeastern corner of the Adriatic sea, taking a ferry when travelling between the countries is in most cases both faster and cheaper.
-Most of the ferry connections between the countries only operate during the summer season which usually covers May, June, July, August, September and a bit of October, but there are also ferry routes from Italy to Croatia which operate the whole year.
+Most of the ferry connections between the countries only operate during the summer season which usually covers May, June, July, August, September and a bit of October.
+However, there are also ferry routes from Italy to Croatia which operate the whole year.

 Car ferry Italy to Croatia

-If you are travelling by car there are 3 possible travel route, which are Bari to Dubrovnik, Ancona to Zadar or Ancona to Split, these car ferry routes operate year-round, in the winter season twice a week in the summer season 4 or more times a week, all 3 are operated by Jadrolinija, the route Ancona to Split is also operated by SNAV during the summer season, some years SNAV has been using a traditional car ferry for the route, other years they have operated the route with a fast ferry/catamaran jet.
+If you are travelling by car there are 3 possible travel routes, Bari to Dubrovnik, Ancona to Zadar or Ancona to Split, these car ferry routes operate year-round, in the winter season twice a week in the summer season 4 or more times a week, all 3 are operated by Jadrolinija.
+The route Ancona to Split is also operated by SNAV during the summer season, some years SNAV has been using a traditional car ferry for the route, other years they have operated the route with a fast ferry/catamaran jet.

 Italian ports with ferry to Croatia

-The company Triestelines used to operate a Hydrofoil / fast ferry connection from Trieste to Porec, Rovinj and Pula, the line has now been taken over by Libertylines which are schedule to operate the line from 2020:
+The company Triestelines used to operate a Hydrofoil/fast ferry connection from Trieste to Porec, Rovinj and Pula, the line has now been taken over by Libertylines which are scheduled to operate the line from 2020:

 The port in Venice is one of the main port for travelling between Italy and Croatia, several companies operate fast ferry/catamaran connections from the historical town, to towns in Istria and to Island Losinj, the connection available usually change from year to year, but the following ones are available each year.